ysm-dev/use-reducer/README.md

 ## Features

-The reducer function takes a state, and returns an object literal with actions.
+The reducer function takes a state and returns an object literal with actions.

 ```js
 const reducer = state => ({